 Depressive episodes consist of feeling very down, hopeless, and drained of energy.
 Depressive episodes are more commonly experienced than manic ones.
 The amount of time a mood range lasts varies.
 It can last several hours, days, or months at a time.
 There are often periods between manic and depressive episodes during which a person feels emotionally leveled out.

-Bipolar disorder affects approximately 2.8% of adults in the United States.
+According to the National Institute on Mental Health (NIMH), bipolar disorder affects approximately 2.8% of adults in the United States.
 Despite its frequency, seven out of ten patients with the disorder will be misdiagnosed at least once.
 Untreated bipolar disorder can negatively impact a person’s relationships, ability to work and attend school, and enjoy daily activities.
-Bipolar disorder is a lifelong condition but can be capably managed with an effective treatment plan from bipolar disorder treatment centers.
+Bipolar disorder is a lifelong condition but can be capably managed with an effective treatment plan from bipolar treatment centers in Florida.

 The onset of bipolar disorder usually occurs in early adulthood, though children and teenagers can exhibit symptoms.
 While symptoms are varied, the disorder has three primary diagnostic indicators: mania, hypomania, and depression.